 Trigger: Completions 10% below the target expected by the formal Plan review period (Review Trigger is before September 2024 Year 4 of the adopted Plan).
 Undertake research to establish reasons and dependent on findings consider whether actions are necessary to increase supply.

 Completions 25% less than targets - determine actions to increase supply of affordable housing, including consideration of additional housing allocations.

-3.35 The next table and graph provides a breakdown on performance.
-There will be a need to consider performance at Review Stage i.e., before Sept 2024 Year 10.
+3.29 The next table and graph provides a breakdown on performance.

-12 Welsh Government: [New house building](#)
+13 [Welsh Government: New house building](#)